Terms of service for PocketLaw

 Disclaimer of warranties

-Except as expressly provided for in these Terms, the Services and all related components and information are provided on an "as is" and "as available" basis without any warranties of any kind, and we expressly disclaim any and all warranties, whether express or implied, including the implied warranties of merchantability, title, fitness for a particular purpose and non-infringement.
-You acknowledge that we do not warrant the Services will be uninterrupted, timely, secure or error-free.
+Except as expressly provided for in these Terms, the Functions and all related components and information are provided on an "as is" and "as available" basis without any warranties of any kind, and we expressly disclaim any and all warranties, whether express or implied, including the implied warranties of merchantability, title, fitness for a particular purpose and non-infringement.
+You acknowledge that we do not warrant that the Functions will be uninterrupted, timely, secure or error-free, or that the PocketLaw Content is accurate, complete or up to date.

 Limitation of Liability

-In no event shall PocketLaw Limited, its subsidiaries, affiliates or any of their respective employees, officers, directors, agents, partners be liable for: (a) loss of contracts; (b) loss of reputation and/or goodwill; (c) loss of profit, loss of revenue, loss of anticipated savings and/or loss of business; or (d) indirect, consequential or special loss, damage or liability even if such loss or damage was reasonably foreseeable, arising out of or in connection with your use of the Functions or the performance of our obligations under these Terms.
+In no event shall PocketLaw, its subsidiaries, affiliates or any of their respective employees, officers, directors, agents, partners be liable to you for: (a) loss of contracts; (b) loss of reputation and/or goodwill; (c) loss of profit, loss of revenue, loss of anticipated savings, loss of business and/or loss of opportunities; (d) your duty to compensate any third party; or (e) indirect, consequential or special loss, damage or liability even if such loss or damage was reasonably foreseeable.

-You agree to defend, indemnify and hold harmless PocketLaw Limited, its subsidiaries and affiliates and their respective directors, officers, employees and agents from and against all claims and expenses, including legal fees, arising out of or related to:
+You agree to defend, indemnify and hold harmless PocketLaw, its subsidiaries and affiliates and their respective directors, officers, employees and agents from and against all claims and expenses, including legal fees, arising out of or related to:

-- fraud you commit or your intentional misconduct or gross negligence in connection with the Functions; or
+- fraud you commit or your intentional misconduct or gross negligence in connection with any use of the Functions;

-- your violation of any applicable law or rights of a third party.
+- your violation of any applicable law or regulation, or rights of a third party.

 Defects and delays beyond our control (force majeure)

-The parties agree and acknowledge that the Confidential Information may be used solely for the fulfilment of the obligations under these Terms and not for any other purpose.
-The receiving party further agrees to use, and cause its directors, officers, employees, sub-contractors or other intermediaries to use, the same degree of care (but not less than reasonable care) to avoid disclosure or use of Confidential Information.
+The parties agree and acknowledge that the Confidential Information may be used solely for the fulfilment of their respective obligations to each other and not for any other purpose.
+The parties further agree to use, and cause its respective directors, officers, employees, sub-contractors or other intermediaries to use, the same degree of care that it uses to protect the confidentiality of its own confidential information (but not less than reasonable care) to avoid disclosure or use of Confidential Information.

-The confidentiality undertaking above shall not apply to any Confidential Information that the Receiving Party can establish is or becomes available to the public (otherwise than by breach of this Agreement or any other confidentiality undertaking.
+The confidentiality undertaking above shall not apply to any Confidential Information that is or becomes available to the public (other than by breach of these Terms or any other confidentiality undertaking).

 We may modify these Terms at any time.
 In the event of changes which are not minor and may affect you, you will be notified via email or via the App.
 You are responsible for keeping yourself informed of any changes to the Terms.
 The latest version of the Terms will be available on the Site.
 Amendments to the Terms become effective the business day following the day they are posted.

-All new functionalities, features and content introduced and added to the Services, the Site or the App will be subject to what is stipulated in the Terms.
+All new functionalities, features and PocketLaw Content introduced and added to the Services, the Site or the App will be subject to what is stipulated in these Terms.

 COMPLAINTS AND CUSTOMER SUPPORT

-If you have any complaints, please contact our support department by using any of our Contact Information.
+If you have any complaints, please contact our support department at email@example.com.

 You acknowledge that you are the data controller for any personal data processed by us on your behalf in conjunction with your use of the Services.
-You also acknowledge that we are considered as your data processor; therefore, by agreeing to the Terms we enter into the data processing agreement (Appendix DPA), which shall remain in effect for as long as we process personal data on your behalf.
+You also acknowledge that we are considered as your data processor; therefore, by agreeing to these Terms we enter into the data processing agreement attached to these Terms as “Appendix DPA”, which shall remain in effect for as long as we process personal data on your behalf.

 PROPERTY AND INTELLECTUAL PROPERTY RIGHTS

 The Site and the App are owned and operated by PocketLaw.
-All copyrights, trademarks, trade names, logos and other intellectual or industrial property rights held and used by us as well as those presented in the Functions (including titles, graphics, icons, scripts, source codes etc.) are our property or third party licensors’ property and must not be reproduced, distributed, sold, used, modified, copied, limited or used (in whole or in part) without our written consent.
+All copyrights, trademarks, trade names, logos and other intellectual or industrial property rights owned or licensed by us as well as those presented in the Functions (including titles, graphics, icons, scripts, source codes etc.) are our property or third party licensors’ property and must not be reproduced, distributed, sold, used, modified, copied, limited or used (in whole or in part) without our written consent.

-You agree that we may use your company name and/or logo in our marketing and publicity material as examples of current users of the Site unless you choose to opt-out by changing your settings on the Site or notifying us by email at the Contact Information.
+You agree that we may use your company name and/or logo in our marketing and publicity material as examples of current users of the Site unless you notify us by email at the Contact Information.

 No failure or delay by either party in exercising any right under the Terms will constitute a waiver of that right.
 No waiver under the Terms will be effective unless made in writing and signed by an authorised representative of the party being deemed to have granted the waiver.

-The Terms, and any documents referred to in it, constitute the whole agreement between the parties and supersede any previous arrangement, understanding or agreement between them relating to the subject matter they cover.
+These Terms, any Order Confirmation, and any other documents referred to in such Order Confirmation and in these Terms, constitute the whole agreement between the parties and supersede any previous arrangement, understanding or agreement between them relating to the subject matter they cover.

-Each of the parties acknowledges and agrees that in entering into the Terms it does not rely on any undertaking, promise, assurance, statement, representation, warranty or understanding (whether in writing or not) of any person (whether party to the Terms or not) relating to the subject matter of the Terms, other than as expressly set out in the Terms.
+You acknowledge and agree that when entering into an agreement for the Services, you do not rely on any undertaking, promise, assurance, statement, representation, warranty or understanding (whether in writing or not) of any person relating to the Services or any of the other Functions.

-You may not assign any of your rights or obligations under the Terms to any third party without our prior written consent.
+You may not assign any of your rights or obligations under these Terms to any person without our prior written consent.

-We may assign the Terms, and we may assign, transfer or subcontract any of our rights or obligations under the Terms, to any third party without your prior consent.
+We may assign the Terms, and we may assign, transfer or subcontract any of our rights or obligations under the Terms, to any person without your prior consent.

 GOVERNING LAW AND DISPUTES

-These Terms and all non-contractual obligations arising in any way whatsoever out of or in connection with these Terms of Service are governed by and construed in accordance with English law.
+These Terms and all non-contractual obligations arising in any way whatsoever out of or in connection with these Terms are governed by and construed in accordance with substantive Swedish law, without regard to any principles concerning the choice of law.

 This Data Processing Agreement with Schedules (the “Agreement”) has been entered into between: